reactiveui/website/input/docs/handbook/interactions/index.md

-At times you may find yourself writing view model code that needs to confirm something with the user.
-For example, checking if it's OK to delete a file, or asking what to do about an error that has occurred.
+Sometimes view model code needs to request a confirmation from the user.
+For example, before deleting a file or after an error occurs.

-It might be tempting to simply throw up a message box right from within the view model.
-But that would be a mistake.
-Not only does this tie your view model to a particular UI technology, it also makes testing difficult (or even impossible).
+Displaying an interactive dialog from the view model is an easy solution, but it ties the view model to a particular UI framework and makes the application harder or impossible to test.

-Instead what is needed is a means of suspending the view model's execution path until some data is provided by the user.
-ReactiveUI's interaction mechanism facilitates just this.
+Interactions are ReactiveUI's solution to the problem of suspending the view model's execution path until the user has provided some input.

 ## API Overview